KLSGIT-WGCS/VishwaCTF-2023/writeups/Steganography/Guatemala.md

 ## Methodology
 A .gif file was provided with the challenge.
 A seemingly normal gif with absolutely nothing hidden in it (or was there).

 We first ran [Exiftool](https://github.com/exiftool/exiftool) on the gif.
 Exiftool is an open-source tool that can be used for reading and writing metadata(some extra data about the image size,version etc) to a variety of files.
-Doing this gave us the following results:

-ExifTool Version Number         : 12.57

-File Name                       : AV.gif

-Directory                       : ..

-File Size                       : 1112 kB

-File Modification Date/Time     : 2023:04:01 12:43:55+05:30

-File Access Date/Time           : 2023:04:02 14:30:03+05:30

-File Inode Change Date/Time     : 2023:04:01 12:43:55+05:30

-File Permissions                : -rw-r--r--

-File Type                       : GIF

-File Type Extension             : gif

-MIME Type                       : image/gif

-GIF Version                     : 89a

-Image Width                     : 498

-Image Height                    : 498

-Has Color Map                   : Yes

-Color Resolution Depth          : 8
+An extract of the metadata given by Exiftool :

 Bits Per Pixel                  : 8